akshgpt7/youtube-deno/README.md

 <br>

 **Case 2: You do not have an access token**<br>
 If you do not have an access token already, you can generate it using our `authenticator` class.
-For that,follow these steps:
+For that, follow these steps:
 - You first need to create some more credentials.
 Head to the [Google Developers Console](https://console.developers.google.com/apis/credentials) and under "CREATE CREDENTIALS", select "OAuth client ID".
 - Select "Web Application" under Application type.
 - Fill the "Authorized Redirect URI" textarea with the URL where you want to redirect users after they authorize their YouTube account.
 (Note: If you're making a CLI application for your own use, you can enter this as `https://localhost:8080`)